chmike/securecookie/README.md

 # Encode and Decode secure cookies

+**Note:* the package will be renamed into *securecookie*.

 This package provides functions to encode and decode secure cookie values.

-A secure cookie has its value encryted along with a MAC.
+A secure cookie has its value ciphered and signed with a message authentication code.
 This prevents the remote cookie owner to know what information is stored in the cookie and to modify it.
 It also prevent an attacker to forge a fake cookie.

+This package differ from the gorilla secure cookie in that its encoding and decoding is 3 times faster and need no heap allocation, while the security remains equivalent.

 **Warning:** Because this package impacts security of web applications, it is a critical functionaly.
 It still need reviews to be production ready.